-Whew!
-It is a balmy evening in Joburg and I’m glad to be finally sipping wine with my feet up after an entire day at Gold Reef City.
-This was our first excursion there in the nine months we’ve lived here, seven kids in tow.
+It’s a balmy evening in Joburg and I’m glad to be finally sipping wine with my feet up after an entire day at Gold Reef City.
+This was our first excursion to the well-known amusement park in the nine months we’ve lived here, seven kids in tow.
 It was a pleasant surprise.
 Even though I generally find amusement parks extremely tiring and would much rather spend the day poolside with a good book, this one I can recommend.

 The best part is the price (we paid R1,120 or $165 for nine people and parking was free, plus the food prices in the park are very reasonable as well).
 The worst part were the lines.
 At first I thought this was due to my infinite wisdom of choosing December 27, a holiday, for our outing, but I’ve since heard that it is almost always this crowded.
 As a result, it seemed like we spent most of the day waiting.
 In perhaps the perfect combination of African patience and English queuing, South Africans seem to have no compunction about waiting one and a half hours for a two-minute ride on the Anaconda.
 While this might be a character virtue, it doesn’t work out well in self-limiting the overcrowding of an amusement park.
 But since the park was so easy to navigate, it was also easy to split up into different groups, so that those who insisted on plunging (face downward, mind you!) from the Tower of Terror could go and settle in the line, while the other – saner – half of our group had fun with the lesser-crowded attractions.